modernweb-dev/rocket/site/pages/40--blog/004--enable-progressive-hydration/index.rocket.md

 Progressive stands for?

-➡️ Start with 0 JavaScript of components
+➡️ Start with 0 JavaScript of components <br>
-➡️ Load components as needed
+➡️ Load components as needed <br>

 ---

 Hydrations stands for?

-1️⃣ Server render (ships HTML with Declarative Shadow Dom) 2️⃣ Client loads the components JS Code (as needed) 3️⃣ Rerender the component (sync DOM/JS - no change) 4️⃣ Now the component can be interacted with
+1️⃣ Server render (ships HTML with Declarative Shadow Dom) <br>
+2️⃣ Client loads the components JS Code (as needed) <br>
+3️⃣ Rerender the component (sync DOM/JS - no change) <br>
+4️⃣ Now the component can be interacted with <br>

 ---